dssoc/dssoc.github.io/course.md

 Students are permitted to miss one lab assignment without penalty.
 Assignments will be graded as follows: 100% (Student writes code that successfully completes all tasks assigned); 90% (Student writes code that successfully completes all but one of the assigned tasks); 80% (Student writes code that successfully completes all but two of the assigned tasks); 70% student writes code that completes all but three of the assigned tasks); 0% (Student does not write code that completes assignments).
 Be sure to follow the guidelines posted in the Lab Instructions document at the top of each lab.

-Please Submit all homework assignments to our TA (Noah Gibson) via direct message on Slack.
+Please Submit all homework assignments to our TA (Andrew Joyce) via direct message on Slack.
 <br/>

 <!--